aadm/aadm.github.io/_posts/2012-05-03-my-new-mac-is-a-hack.md

     - load Airport Connection

 ![](http://dl.dropbox.com/u/179731/hackintosh%20multibeast%201.png)

-*This was the original settings I checked, but I forgot one little thing, which caused no sound to be heard...*
+*The original settings I checked, but I forgot one little thing, which caused no sound to be heard...*

 ![](http://dl.dropbox.com/u/179731/hackintosh%20multibeast%202.png)

 *...and this is what I forgot.
 Just remember to check the appropriate Non-DSDT HDAEnabler and you're set.*

 ![](http://dl.dropbox.com/u/179731/hackintosh%20usb%20wifi.png)

-*This is the kind of crap you gotta do to enable the wifi usb stick.*
+*That's the kind of crap you gotta do to enable the wifi usb stick.*

 ## results and benchmarks ##